The Millis Lions Club is a 501c4 non-profit organization with only one mission...

 Lions are active.
 Our motto is "We Serve."
 Lions are part of a global service network, doing whatever is necessary to help our local communities.
 The members of the Millis Lions Club are proudly committed to the citizens of Millis and seek to better the lives of our neighbors and those in need around the world.

 Membership is by invitation from a local club member.
-If you are interested in membership, please call 508-376-0155 and ask for Deb.
-She will be happy to speak with your and invite you to come to a meeting as her guest.
-After the meeting, if you wish to join, you will be given an applicatino.
+If you are interested in membership, please call or text Deb Hayes at 508-816-6732.
+She will be happy to speak with you and invite you to come to a meeting as her guest.
+After the meeting, if you wish to join, you will be given an application.

 Initiation Fee: $35